kubernetes/client-go/INSTALL.md

 ## For the casual user

+**This currently does not work.
+Dependencies must be flattened as described in the next section.
+Fixes are in progress.**

 If you want to write a simple script, don't care about a reproducible client library install, don't mind getting head (which may be less stable than a particular release) and don't share any dependencies with client-go, then